foucault/nvfancontrol/README.md

 achieve a more elaborate control over this using either XNVCtrl in Linux or NVAPI in Windows.
 It is a work in progress so proceed with caution!

 The minimum supported driver version is **352.09**.
-The program currently supports single GPU configurations.
+For GPUs with **multiple independent cooler control** nvfancontrol will autodetect and apply the provided response curve to each of the available fans separately.

 HowTo
 -----